Conservative group alleging voter fraud ends its lawsuits

-HOUSTON (AP) — A conservative group on Monday moved to dismiss voter fraud lawsuits it had filed in four states days after the group’s leader made baseless allegations questioning the integrity of the election.
+HOUSTON — A conservative group on Monday moved to dismiss voter fraud lawsuits it had filed in four states days after the group’s leader made allegations questioning the integrity of the election.

 Lawyers for True the Vote filed notices to dismiss cases in Georgia, Michigan, Wisconsin and Pennsylvania less than a week after suing in all four states.
 Jim Bopp Jr., an attorney for the group, declined to say why they were ending their lawsuits, but confirmed there were no other cases pending from the group.

-The action highlighted the dwindling legal options that President Donald Trump has as he continues to insist — against overwhelming evidence to the contrary — that fraud cost him an election he claims to have won.
+The action highlighted the dwindling legal options that President Donald Trump has as he continues to insist fraud cost him an election he says he won.

 Based in Houston, True the Vote is one of several conservative groups that have tried to sow doubts about President-elect Joe Biden’s victory.
-Following Trump’s lead, True the Vote founder Catherine Engelbrecht accused states that Biden won of counting illegal votes without presenting evidence.
+Following Trump’s lead, True the Vote founder Catherine Engelbrecht accused states that Biden won of counting illegal votes.

 “All we want are the facts — regardless of the final outcome — so that we can determine where vulnerabilities in the election system exist and take steps to fix them,” Engelbrecht said in a statement Friday announcing the group’s Wisconsin lawsuit.